cpoff/hugo3/README.md

 # Hugo site
-This is my new blog built with Hugo and hosted on Netlify.
+This is my new blog built with Hugo, hosted on Netlify, and managed with Forestry.io CMS.